LovesWorking/LovesWorking/README.md

 ### Hi there 👋
 ### I'm Austin Johnson, a passionate full stack web developer from Portland, Oregon.
 I currently live in Denver, Colorado.

-### 16 years of software Engineer experience with a passion for building and deploying full stack applications.
+### software Engineer with a passion for building and deploying full stack applications.

 ### I code with